All Episodes

 Just stop them, especially now.

-They have we have never faced a more radically left leadership in this country than now.
+We have never faced a more radically left leadership in this country than now.

 And there's no compromise with them.

-No, that's not the way to look at it.
+That's not the way to look at it.

-There's there's nothing about this agenda, nothing that's been advanced that's worth compromising with or helping them get past.
+There's nothing about this agenda, nothing that's been advanced that's worth compromising with or helping them get past.

 There's nothing worth trying to reshape so it's not as bad.